 This is where you can use subheadings and bullet points to make the article easy to read.
 The blog post structure should be easy to follow for readers!

-Make sure that your paragraphs are clearly defined within these sections as well, and if relevant provide images or videos for readers to break up the text.
+Make sure that your paragraphs are clearly defined within these sections, and if relevant, provide images or videos for readers to break up the text.